guocheng-feng/Consensus-Reference/README.md

 3. (2022 Computation and Language) **BERTopic: Neural topic modeling with a class-based TF-IDF procedure.** _Grootendorst, M_. [[pdf](https://arxiv.org/pdf/2203.05794.pdf)]

 4. (2018 PyData NYC) **HDBSCAN, Fast Density Based Clustering, the How and the Why.** _Healy, J_. [[YouTube](https://www.youtube.com/watch?v=dGsxd67IFiU)]

+## Q4: What are the attributes of interest of our agendas?

+### 4.1 Sentiment Analysis

+## Q5: How can we automate the investigation in correspondence between agenda-setting and consensus among subgroups in social media?

+### 5.1 nil